Norman N. Holland

 Over the last several years, I've gotten intensely interested in what neuropsychology has to say about the literary process.
 My most recent book, Literature and the Brain tells how our brains function in special ways when we are “transported” by a story, a poem, a play, or a movie.
 We no longer sense our bodies or our environment.
 We do not disbelieve the most improbable things, and we feel real emotions towards people and situations that we know are quite unreal.
 Literature and the Brain explains that our brains behave in this special way because we know that we cannot act to change the work of art.
 We shut down our motor systems. and, with them, reality-testing and inhibitions.
 The book goes on to address some basic questions about literature.
 What makes us sense some language as literary?
 What does it mean when we say a literary work is good or great or awful?
 What brain states account for literary creativity?
 Why have all cultures in all times, so far as we know, had some form of language art?
 You can learn more about the book or order it here

 My 2006 book Meeting Movies explores the relation between ourselves and literary works in a quite different, quite personal way.
 It combines interpretations of eight classic movies with the associations and memories that explain why I perceive the movies as I do.
-You can find out more about the book here, and you can order the book directly from Amazon.
+You can order the book directly from Amazon.

 I've written in all fifteen books, two of which I've put online.
 One is a magnum opus: The I, an ambitious book that develops a model of human nature itself.
 There is also online a Spanish translation of this book, El Yo.